nud3l/dInvest/trading/analysis/quantative_analysis.md

     Daily: Sharpe 3.285653294106114

-The other measurements are less interseting and more data would be required to give a better view on their behaviour in relation to the time perspective.
+The other measurements are less interesting and more data would be required to give a better view on their behaviour in relation to the time perspective.
 Especially, since the return of the algorithm more or less constantly falls behind the benchmark, the monthly indicators give a quite good representation of the overall trend.
 Simulating the algorithm for a year or more would however increase their meaning.